What are gigantism and acromegaly?

 In gigantism, children grow to be very tall

-In acromegaly, adults don't grow taller but have deformed bones and skull
+In acromegaly, adults don't grow taller (because the growth plates in their bones are closed), but they have deformed bones and skull

 Doctors treat gigantism and acromegaly with surgery and medicines to lower growth hormone levels